podium-lib/podium-lib.github.io/docs/api/incoming.md

 In the request-response cycle of a http request handeled by Podium some information needs to be accessible by different steps within such a cycle.
-To cater for this, Podium has a `HttpIncoming` object which is passed between the different in Podium in such a request-response cycle.
+To cater for this, Podium has a `HttpIncoming` object which is passed between the different parts of Podium in such a request-response cycle.

 This `HttpIncoming` object hold different values the different steps in a request-response cycle handeled by Podium will need or generate.
 The most